World Cup draw like a box of chocolates, says Hodgson

-LONDON England manager Roy Hodgson borrowed a line from the hit movie Forrest Gump on Monday when he described this week's World Cup draw as "like a box of chocolates."
+LONDON England manager Roy Hodgson borrowed a line from the hit movie Forrest Gump on Monday when he described his thoughts ahead of this week's draw for the World Cup.

-Hodgson flies to Brazil on Tuesday for Friday's ceremony when his team will discover who they face in next year's finals.
+Hodgson flies to Brazil on Tuesday for the draw on Friday when his team will discover who they face in next year's finals.

-England are not one of the top seeds and could find themselves in the same group as hosts Brazil, world champions Spain or even arch-rivals Germany.
+England are not one of the top seeds and could find themselves in the same group as hosts Brazil, world champions Spain or Germany.

 "We will hope for the best but it is like Forrest Gump and his box of chocolates," Hodgson said, without a hint of irony, at a news conference.